Orama-Interactive/VoxeloramaExtension/README.md

 [![Become a Patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.com/OramaInteractive)

 ## Download instructions
-Simply clone the repository and open the project in Godot 3.5.
-Then, export a .pck file and load it into Pixelorama.
-To load it, you can either drag and drop it, or go to the Edit menu, Preferences, Extensions and click on "Add Extension".
+You can download the latest .pck from [Releases](https://github.com/Orama-Interactive/VoxeloramaExtension/releases).
+Alternatively, you can simply clone the repository, open the project in Godot 3.5 and export a .pck file ,and load it into Pixelorama.
+Warning, the export .pck filename MUST be "Voxelorama.pck", otherwise it will not work.

+To load the .pck to Pixelorama, you can either drag and drop it, or go to the Edit menu, Preferences, Extensions and click on "Add Extension".
+Make sure to enable it as well, again from the Preferences.
 Voxelorama currently requires Pixelorama v0.10.2 and above.

-Note that Voxelorama is still in Early Access and is not recommended for production yet.
+Note that Voxelorama is still in Early Access and is not recommended for production yet, so use at your own risk.
 Feedback and contributions are welcome, of course!

 ## Current features
 - Convert your pixel art into voxel art.
 Each pixel is converted to one voxel of the same color.